null Legal basis for processing

 Undertaking research and analysis in order to better understand and communicate with our supporter base and to reach new supporters

-Collecting data for the purposes of market research, surveys and data analysis in order to understand more about some of our current supporters.
+Market research, surveys and data analysis in order to understand more about some of our current supporters.

 Administering and governing the charity